npm/npm/doc/cli/faq.md

 in a web browser.
 This will also tell you if you are just unable to access the internet for some reason.

-If the registry IS down, let me know by emailing or posting an issue.
+If the registry IS down, let me know by emailing <i@izs.me> or posting an issue at <https://github.com/isaacs/npm/issues>.
 We'll have someone kick it or something.

 ## Why no namespaces?